arlukin/arlukin.github.io/posts/business/_posts/2010-05-07-augmented-reality.md

 An interpreter that can translate things for the user.
 Both verbal and by text.

-A book system, where the user sees the newspaper/book in the eye field all the time and don’t need to hold the item.
+A book system, where the user sees the newspaper/book in the eye field all the time and don't need to hold the item.

 ### ARCar

-The driver of the car has HMD, it’s cameras around the car.
+The driver of the car has HMD, it's cameras around the car.
 If he turns left or right the car will be transparent, and he will get no problem with the dead angel.
 The GPS is connected to the computer and the driver will see an arrow on the road pointing in the direction he should follow.
 The size of the computer for this solutions has less importance then for other AR-solutions.

 The computer software can also display the distance to the car ahead and behind of the driver.
 All traffic signs will be enlarged, and the system will remember all the signs that are valid for this road.
 If the driver missed them.

 All passengers can have their own HMD, and look on movies during the car trip, or look on GPS-connected maps to see where you are now, browse the internet etc.

 This might be more useful for truck drivers, they have more dead angels.
-If it’s a mounted crane on the truck, that can be controlled directly from the driver’s stand.
+If it's a mounted crane on the truck, that can be controlled directly from the driver's stand.

 http://www.conrad.se/swe/tp.php?recordID=853652&httpref=&ref=kelkoo&tduid=73731c521a08586f86d9eb1940d9fed6